STAMP-project/botsing-jira-plugin/README.md

 This plugin has been developed for Jira 7.13.0.

+This plugin connects to a [Botsing server](https://github.com/STAMP-project/botsing-github-app) that can be configured in the botsing-jira-plugin configuration page.

 ### Plugin configuration

 The plugin can be configured accessing the "Botsing plugin configuration" in the "Add-on" administration section.